Concepts overview

 A cell represents the smallest unit of computation and forms the smallest unit of work distributed across processes.
 Arbor has built-in support for different cell types, which can be extended by adding new cell types to the C++ cell group interface.

-Simulations manage the instantiation of the model and the scheduling of spike exchange as well as the integration for each cell group.
+Simulations manages the instantiation of the model and the scheduling of spike exchange as well as the integration for each cell group.
 A cell group represents a collection of cells of the same type computed together on the GPU or CPU.
 The partitioning into cell groups is provided by Domain decomposition which describes the distribution of the model over the locally available computational resources.

-In order to visualize the result of detected spikes a spike recorder can be used, and to analyse Arbor’s performance a meter manager is available.
+In order to visualize the result of detected spikes, a spike recorder can be used, and to analyse Arbor’s performance a meter manager is available.

 Probing and Sampling shows how to extract data from simulations.